sfalmo/rasp-from-scratch/README.md

 # RASP from scratch

 This repo provides Dockerfiles that help in the creation of a production-ready container image for running RASP forecasts.
-Contrary to most other available setups, WRF is built from scratch.
+Contrary to most other available setups, a current WRF version is built from scratch.

 ## Build

 The building process is somewhat complicated as we want to keep the final image size as small as possible.
 Therefore, the build happens in 3 separate stages that result in intermediate images.
 Everything is managed with `docker-compose`, because it lets you configure certain variables in a `.env` file.
-Copy or rename the provided template and adapt the documented variables to your needs.
+Copy or rename the provided `.env.template` and adapt the documented variables to your needs.

 ### Build base image